-This is one of the most dreaded conversations by women.
-Belonging to a family of doctors, engineers, chefs, and architects, I was asked the same question from a Pandit who believed that choosing to remain unmarried is adopting western culture, and career can take the lead after marriage and kids too.
+This is one of the most dreadful conversations women experience.
+Belonging to a family of doctors, engineers, chefs, and architects, I was asked the same question by a Pandit who believed that choosing to remain unmarried is adopting western culture, and a career can take the lead after marriage and kids too.

-No pressure was put on me, but the very thought that I was nearing the age of marriage and I was a part of this race built an urge to break the monotonous cycle of it.
-I often wonder about the women who are put under constant pressure and taunts and how traumatizing it must be for them to see the sudden towering expectations of wedding and kids while watching all their life plans flow down the drain.
+Nobody put pressure on me, but the very thought that I was nearing the age of marriage and I was a part of this race built an urge to break the monotonous cycle of it.
+I often wonder about the women who are put under constant pressure.
+They are mentally tortured every now and then.
+How traumatizing it must be to witness the sudden towering expectations of raising a family while watching their life plans shatter.

 My Views on Ringing Wedding Bells

 Marriage isn’t a taboo or a mistake, but it also doesn’t come with rules.
-The rules set by conservative and prosaic views of the society, in general, can be put in bits and pieces by the new rules you make as an individual, through your point of view, as per your stability and understanding of the term.
+Let’s put these rules into bits and pieces set by conservative and prosaic views of society.
+Make new rules as an individual, through your point of view, as per your stability and understanding.

-I am willing and ready to break some rules, are you?
+I am ready to break some societal norms, are you?

 Just When You Caught Them in the Act

 “Of course, you can work after marriage.
 We will allow you to work, but family is also important, so you may have to multi-task.
-Career can be attended a bit later, focus on your family first, we are not refusing you to work, we are just asking you to postpone the idea.”
+Pusure you career later on; focus on your family first; we are not refusing you to work, we are just asking you to postpone the idea.”

 This is the new ideology of society.
 ‘Permitting’ to work but figuring out ways to postpone it.

-Choosing a career shouldn’t be an option but a priority.
+Choosing a career shouldn’t be an option.
 Married or unmarried, follow your timeline at your own pace.
-Build your own life before you build someone else’s.
+Build your own life before you become a part of another’s.
 Be responsible for yourself before you choose to have responsibilities.
-Build yourself, not this busy-in-the-race society.
+Build yourself, and do not let grow this busy-in-the-race society.